 This isn’t one of those Christmas programs where you’re going to get a Christmas deal…

-Because by the time Christmas rolls around, the retail price will be closer to 9 or 10,000.
+Because by the time Christmas rolls around, the retail price will be closer to $9,000 or $10,000.

-HOWEVER…

-Because you’re still watching right now…

-It shows me you’re serious about your financial future…

-That’s why I’d like to go a step further and hand you a chance at even bigger savings!

-On your screen now right now you should see a coupon code that says 20OFF…

-This gives you an even bigger 20% discount…

-Taking the already discounted $2,500 price even further down to just $1,997.

 But you must act within the next 30 minutes to take advantage of this amazing deal.

-Right below this video you should see a button that says “Find out more”.
+Right below this video you should see a button that says “Find out more.”

-Go ahead and press that button and it will take you to the order form.
+Go ahead and press that button, and it will take you to the order form.

-Once there, you’ll be able to look over the offer one more time, and use the coupon code, 20OFF, to take advantage of this special $1,997 price.
+Once there, you’ll be able to look over the offer one more time, and then take advantage of this special $1,997 price.

 And remember, there’s a lot of urgency with today’s opportunity…

-You’ve seen the 334% return I made on APP in 11 minutes…
+You’ve seen the 316% return I made on Fastly in less than 90 minutes…

 And the 420% gain on AVGO in 20 minutes…